curvednebula/go-rust-perf-tests/README.md

 Platform: Windows 10, Intel Core i7 CPU

+## UPDATE

+After publishing the original results I've got several pull-requests that optimized Rust and Go code and changed the numbers significantly.
+The latest results so far are:

+**Go**: finished in 15.76s, RAM: 110Mb

+**Rust**: finished in 6.95s, RAM: 45Mb

 ## Start 10 new tasks each millisec

 This test simulates 10'000 requests per sec until 100'000 tasks started.
 Then waits all to finish.